 Thank you for taking my time to call.

-Yeah, they say a hundred floating wind turbines.
+Yeah, floating wind turbines.

 The off-coast floating ones.

-And the technology's there.
+And the technology is there.

 I mean, they have floating oil rigs.